 Northumberland’s unemployment rate tends to be much lower than other parts of the North East and the employment rate tends to remain fairly buoyant, mostly reflecting national trends.

 The distribution of employment within Northumberland is unique.
-The biggest employer is the public sector.
+The largest employers are the health and social care, retail and hospitality sectors.

-Almost three quarters of Northumberland’s businesses employ less than five people.
-This is similarly the case across the LEP area and England as a whole.
+Three quarters of Northumberland’s businesses employ less than five people.

-Currently, there are approximately five businesses per 100 working-age residents in Northumberland, which is higher than all other areas of the LEP, and Northumberland’s business population accounts for almost a quarter of the total NELEP business stock.
+Currently, there are approximately six businesses per 100 working-age residents in Northumberland, which is higher than all other areas of the North East Combined Authority.

 Northumberland currently has the lowest proportion of people with no qualifications in the North East (8%), and 30% of the population (aged 16-64) held a degree, or equivalent.
 (2014).